Bishop (Marvel Comics): Powers and abilities

-Lucas Bishop possesses energy absorption mutant powers.
+Bishop possesses energy absorption mutant powers.
 He can absorb all forms of radiant or conductive energy that are directed towards him and to release that energy from his body.
 This power is mostly passive, allowing Bishop to absorb energy at all times.

 He can release this energy in many different forms, usually as concussive blasts of biokinetic energy, even amplified compared to the absorbed amount.
 Bishop can also store absorbed energy within his personal reserves, whereupon the energy increases his strength and recuperative abilities as well as affording him a measure of invulnerability.
 He is also able to absorb magic energy (as seen when fighting "growing men" in Limbo) and the psychic energies of psionics as easily as all the other kinds.
 This does not prevent him from being read or manipulated by a telepath but only sustains him and helps him to slow them down and potentially exhaust them.
 It has been clearly stated that Bishop is also able to absorb and process kinetic energy similarly to Sebastian Shaw, but in a much less effective way.

 His powers make it difficult to harm him with energy-based attacks; however, he can become overloaded from absorbing too much energy, though his upper limits are unknown, even to himself; when Rogue was suffering a power overload after absorbing Skrull telepath Z'Cann, Bishop was pushed to his limit simply by grabbing Rogue as he tried to help her drain off her excess power.
 While he can achieve a sort of invulnerability, even against conventional attacks and depending on his energy reserves, some parts of at least the transformation process are also participatory, as for example after falling from a great height he transformed the kinetic energy into pure light and sound, but only could do so because he was conscious.
 Bishop is also resistant to most poisons.